ENAA-School-Student/HealthCare-Medical-Management-System/README.md

 # HealthCare-Medical-Management-System
-Full-stack web application and REST API enabling healthcare professionals and administrators to manage patients, doctors, appointments, and medical records in order to streamline clinic operations and improve medical data accessibility.
+Full-stack web application and REST API enabling healthcare managgement system professionals and administrators to manage patients, doctors, appointments, and medical records in order to streamline clinic operations and improve medical data accessibility.